-Existing Proposed Explanation outside of the envelope the number of unused ballots it contains and seal the envelope; (f) open the ballot box and empty its contents onto a table; (g) examine each ballot to determine whether it is valid and allow those present an opportunity to examine them; (h) count the number of votes given to each candidate and record the total for each candidate on the statement of the poll; (i) count the number of rejected ballots and record the total on the statement of the poll; (j) place the ballots cast for each candidate into the special envelope provided for this purpose, note on the outside of the envelope the number of ballots it contains and any objections and seal the envelope; (k) place the rejected ballots into the special envelope provided for this purpose, note on the outside of the envelope the number of rejected ballots it contains and seal the envelope; (l) check the number of voters against the
+Existing Proposed Explanation unused ballots it contains and seal the envelope; (f) open the ballot box and empty its contents onto a table; (g) examine each ballot to determine whether it is valid and allow those present an opportunity to examine them; (h) count the number of votes given to each candidate and record the total for each candidate on the statement of the poll; (i) count the number of rejected ballots and record the total on the statement of the poll; (j) place the ballots cast for each candidate into the special envelope provided for this purpose, note on the outside of the envelope the number of ballots it contains and any objections and seal the envelope; (k) place the rejected ballots into the special envelope provided for this purpose, note on the outside of the envelope the number of rejected ballots it contains and seal the envelope; (l) check the number of voters against the number of ballots in the ballot box; and

 Existing Proposed Explanation (m) check ballots supplied by the returning officer against the number of spoiled ballots, unused ballots and ballots deposited in the ballot box.
 Seals (2) The deputy returning officer must use the seals and envelopes provided by the Chief Electoral Officer.
 Counterfoil problem (3) Where, in the course of counting the votes, any ballot is found with the counterfoil still attached to the ballot, the deputy returning officer shall, while carefully concealing the number on the counterfoil from all persons present and without examining it, remove and destroy the counterfoil.
-PART IV ELECTION RESULTS Counting the Votes PART IV ELECTION RESULTS Time of counting 68.
-(1) On election day, immediately after the close of the polls in the Region, the counting Time of counting 53 On election day, immediately after the close of the polls in the Region: No substantive change.

-Existing Proposed Explanation of the votes shall take place in the office of the Regional Returning Officer and in every polling station. (a) the deputy returning officer shall: (i) unseal all ballot boxes at the polling station; and (ii) count the votes at the polling station; (b) the Regional Returning Officer shall: (i) unseal all ballot boxes from the voting in the office of the Regional Returning Officer, mobile polls and polls at the advance vote in the Region11; (ii) count the votes at the Regional Returning Office.
-Distribution of ballot boxes (2) The following sealed ballot boxes are to be opened and the ballots inside them merged and then counted at the office of the Regional Returning Officer: (a) the ballot boxes from the voting in the office of the Regional Returning Officer; deleted The content of this provision is included in clause (b) above.
+Existing Proposed Explanation PART IV ELECTION RESULTS Counting the Votes Time of counting 68.
+(1) On election day, immediately after the close of the polls in the Region, the counting of the votes shall take place in the office of the Regional Returning Officer and in every polling station.
+PART IV ELECTION RESULTS Time of counting 53 On election day, immediately after the close of the polls in the Region: (a) the deputy returning officer shall: (i) unseal all ballot boxes at the polling station; and (ii) count the votes at the polling station; (b) the Regional Returning Officer shall: (i) unseal all ballot boxes from the voting in the office of the Regional Returning Officer, mobile polls and polls at the advance vote in the Regio; (ii) count the votes at the Regional Returning Office.
+No substantive change.
+Distribution of ballot boxes (2) The following sealed ballot boxes are to be opened and the ballots inside them merged and then counted at the office of the Regional Returning Officer: moved The content of this provision is included in clause (b) above.